C8K009 Developmental Psychopathology MSc Postgraduate Taught 2016

 Course Learning and Teaching

 The programme is divided into three parts.
-One third, comprising four modules, is of subject specific topics related to developmental psychology and psychopathology.
-Each is delivered via a two to three hour lecture during one term or via seminars.
-A further three modules focus on research skills such as critical abilities and statistical knowledge that are necessary to understand developmental psychology and psychopathology.
+One third, comprising three modules, is of subject specific topics related to developmental psychology and developmental psychopathology (with a specific focus on neurodevelopmental disorders).
+A further three modules focus on research skills such as critical thinking abilities and statistical knowledge that are necessary to understand developmental psychology and developmental psychopathology.
 The final third of the programme is the dissertation module, which reflects the culmination of learning and practical endeavours from throughout the course via the production of an independent and original body of research material.
-This is performed under one to one supervision with a member of staff, with meetings varying in duration and frequency throughout the year as a function of the needs of the research project.
+This is performed under one to one supervision with a member of staff, with meetings varying in duration and frequency throughout the year as a function of the needs of the research project and the student.

 Subjects required, level and grade